-The borrower may apply to borrow lump-sum payouts at the time of initial loan application and/or at any time during the payment term the borrower chooses for the following purposes２:
+The borrower may apply to borrow lump-sum payouts at the time of policy reverse mortgage loan application and/or at any time during the selected payment term for the following purposes２:

-For borrower drawing a larger lump-sum payout amount, there will be correspondingly a lower monthly payout amount.
+For borrower withdrawing a larger lump-sum payout amount, there will be a correspondingly lower monthly payout amount.
 If the borrower withdraws the maximum amount of lump-sum payout, he will not receive any monthly payouts thereafter.

-The borrower can choose a floating rate or fixed rate plan to meet his financial needs.
-In general, a fixed rate plan offers higher payout amounts than a floating rate plan.
+The borrower can choose a floating-rate or fixed-rate mortgage plan to meet his financial needs.
+In general, a fixed-rate mortgage plan offers higher payout amounts than a floating-rate mortgage plan.

 No repayment during the borrower’s lifetime

-In general, the borrower does not need to repay the outstanding loan amount to the lender during his lifetime, unless the policy reverse mortgage loan is terminated under certain specified circumstances.
+In general, the borrower does not need to repay the outstanding loan amount during his lifetime, unless the policy reverse mortgage loan is terminated under specific circumstances.

 No penalty for early full repayment

-The borrower may fully repay the outstanding loan amount and redeem the life insurance policy at any time and there is no penalty for such full repayment.
+The borrower may fully repay the outstanding loan amount and redeem the life insurance policy at any time without penalty.
 However, he may not repay only a part of the outstanding loan amount.

 Six-month cooling-off period

-If the borrower wishes to terminate his policy reverse mortgage loan for whatever reason, provided that he notifies the lender within the first six months and repays in full the outstanding loan amount on the proposed repayment date, he will be given a refund and waiver of all mortgage insurance premiums.
-However, the borrower still needs to bear any accrued interest and financed fees in the outstanding loan amount and also the relevant legal fees in relation to the termination of his policy reverse mortgage loan.
+If the borrower terminates his policy reverse mortgage loan for whatever reason, provided that he notifies the lender within the first six months and repays in full the outstanding loan amount on the proposed repayment date, he will be given a full refund and waiver of the relevant mortgage insurance premiums.
+However, the borrower still needs to bear any accrued interest and financed fees in the outstanding loan amount.

 Monthly payout amount